kyma-project/test-infra/prow/images/README.md

-  ├── buildpack-golang      # The image for building Golang components ├── buildpack-node        # The image for building Node.js components ├── buildpack-java        # The image for building Java components ├── cleaner               # The image with a script for cleaning SSH keys on service accounts in Google Cloud Storage └── whitesource-scanner   # The image for performing whitesource scans
+  ├── buildpack-golang      # The image for building Golang components ├── buildpack-node        # The image for building Node.js components ├── buildpack-java        # The image for building Java components ├── buildpack-golang-gitlib2 # The image for golang components with libgit2-dev for building ├── cleaner               # The image with a script for cleaning SSH keys on service accounts in Google Cloud Storage └── whitesource-scanner   # The image for performing whitesource scans
 ```